-The fair takes places every May in the field next to St. Michael's & All Angels Parish Church and Marbury Big Mere, located 3 miles from Wrenbury (near Nantwich) in Cheshire.
+The fair is organised by St. Michael & All Angels Parochial Church Council and takes places every May in the field next to St. Michael's & All Angels Parish Church and Marbury Big Mere, located 3 miles from Wrenbury (near Nantwich) in Cheshire.

-Despite the poor weather over the weekend hundreds of people attended and enjoyed the event.
+Despite some wet weather over the weekend hundreds of people attended and enjoyed the event.

 All proceeds go towards the upkeep of the St. Michael's & All Angels Parish Church in Marbury.

 Next years ‘Marbury Merry Days’ will take place on Saturday 9th and Sunday 10th May 2015.